by Bruce Hoby

-Donald Trump didn't win a majority
+President Trump didn't win a majority

 (He didn't win more than 50% of the vote).

-Donald Trump didn't win a plurality
+President Trump didn't win a plurality

 (He didn't win the most votes of any of the candidates; he came in 2nd place).*

-More than 54% of the voters wanted someone else to be president.**
+More than 54% of the voters wanted someone else to be president.
+Trump's poor job approval ratings match his election popularity day in and day out (Gallup: Trump Job Approval). **

 Donald Trump is president through the function of the electoral college; he is not president through the will of the voters as measured by a direct democracy.
 In the US, the popular vote doesn’t determine the presidency, but it does reflect how the public wants the government to be run.